AnonymouX47/term-image/docs/source/glossary.rst

       since there are technically two times more pixels along the vertical axis than along the horizontal axis in one character cell.

+   render method
+   render methods
+      A unique implementation of a :term:`render style`.

+      .. seealso:: :ref:`render-methods`

    render style
    render styles
    style